 Experienced Drug Paraphernalia Attorney

-If you have been charged with a drug paraphernalia offense in Coconino, Yavapai, Mohave, or La Paz counties in Northern Arizona, contact The Law Offices of Shawn B. Hamp today.
+If you have been charged with a drug paraphernalia offense in Coconino, Yavapai, Mohave, or La Paz counties in Northern Arizona, contact The Hamp Law Offices today.
 Our experienced attorneys understand the fine line between possessing an innocent object and drug paraphernalia, and they can build the strongest defense on your behalf.